WHAT IS BAPTISM?

 City Life practices baptism by immersion.
 In the New Testament the Greek word for baptism is “baptizo,” which literally means to plunge, submerge or immerse.
 We also immerse because it is a clear depiction of our union with Christ in his death and resurrection.

-If you would like to be baptized or learn more about it, please attend one of our Baptism Classes, which occur several weeks prior to Baptism Sundays.
-Contact Pastor Ben at email@example.com.
+If you would like to be baptized or learn more, please contact Pastor Steve at firstname.lastname@example.org.